 Python also has a large collection of libraries, which speeds up the development process.
 There are libraries for everything you can think of – game programming, rendering graphics, GUI interfaces, web frameworks, and scientific computing.

 Many (but not all) of the things you can do in C can be done in Python.
-Computations are slower in Python than in C, but its ease of use makes Python an ideal language for prototyping programs and applications that aren’t computationally intensive.
+Python is generally slower at computations than C, but its ease of use makes Python an ideal language for prototyping programs and designing applications that aren’t computationally intensive.

-How to create and run a program in Python
+How to Write and Run a Program in Python

-We will only cover the basics of writing and executing a Python program here, but for a great tutorial covering everything a programmer needs to know about Python, you might want to check out the book Learning Python 5th Ed.
+We’ll only cover the basics of writing and executing a Python program here, but a great tutorial covering everything a programmer needs to know about Python is the book Learning Python 5th Ed.
 (O’Reilly) by Mark Lutz.

-Enter this code into nano, then press Ctrl-X to exit and save the file:
+Enter this code into Nano, then press Ctrl-X and Y to exit and save the file:

 #!/usr/bin/python print "Hello, World!";

-All Python program files will need to be saved as “.py” file types.
-You can write the program in a text editor such as notepad or notepad++ as long as you save the file with a “.py” extension.
+All Python program files will need to be saved with a “.py” extension.
+You can write the program in any text editor such as Notepad or Notepad++, just be sure to save the file with a “.py” extension.

-To run the program without making it executable, navigate to the location where you saved your file, and type python hello-world.py.
+To run the program without making it executable, navigate to the location where you saved your file, and enter this at the command prompt: